ROCm/amdsmi/docs/reference/amdsmi-py-api.md

 Input parameters:

 * `processor_handle` device which to query
-* `severity_mask`    the severity mask of the entries to be retrieved
+* `severity_mask`    the severity mask of the entries to be retrieved:
-* `buffer_size`      pointer to a variable that specifies the size of the cper_data
-* `cursor`           pointer to a variable that will contain the  cursor  for the next call
+                        1:'nonfatal-uncorrected',
+                        2: 'fatal',
+                        4: 'nonfatal-corrected', 'corrected',
+                        7: 'all'
+* `buffer_size`      number of bytes that will be used to create a buffer for copying cper entries into; default is 1048576 bytes
+* `cursor`           the zero based index at which to start retrieving cper entries; default value is 0; for example, if there are 10 cper entries available, then with a cursor value of 8, it will retrieve the last two cper entries only

-Output: Dictionary with fields, updated cursor, and a dictionary of the cper_data
+Output: Dictionary with fields, updated cursor, and a dictionary of the cper_data, status_code
+    status_code:
+        AMDSMI_STATUS_SUCCESS: If all entries were retrieved successfully
+        AMDSMI_STATUS_MORE_DATA: If some of the entries were retrieved and:
+            * A subsequent call to the API with the updated cursor will result in the fetching the next batch of entries, or
+            * Increasing the input buffer_size will allow more entries to be fetched with the same cursor

 Field | Description
 ---|---